apache/sling-org-apache-sling-app-cms/docs/configure-file-editor.md

 You can create different file editor configurations for different file types and different types.
 To add a configuration:

- 1. Open the site configuration and create / open the subfolders *files/editors*
+ 1. Open the site configuration and create / open the sub-folders *files/editors*
  2. Click *+ Config* to create a new config and set the type to *Sling CMS - File Editor*
     ![Add Config](img/add-config.png)
  3. Click on the configuration to edit it and optionally set the applicable MimeType.
 If no mime type is set, the configuration will be considered as a default.